mylesjeffery/finalport/posts/building-this-website-using-gatsby-and-netlify-cms/index.md

 ## Conclusion

 I can see why Gatsby has become so popular.
-It makes the development process very easy, with live reloading on save, many features automatically built in, and super fast websites.
+It makes the development process very easy, with live reloading on save, many features automatically built in.
+The result is a super fast website.
 I'm excited to explore it more!